-Cash provided by operating activities totaled \$114 million in the first half of 1999, compared to \$88 million in the same period last year.
-The increase is due primarily to decreased payments for power purchases and federal income taxes and to greater margins on increased retail energy sales.
+Cash provided by operating activities totaled \$201 million in the first nine months of 1999, compared to \$206 million in the same period last year.
+The decrease is due to a reduction from the amount received last year from the Bonneville Power Administration under terms of the Residential Exchange Termination agreement.
+This was partially offset by the change in net amounts paid and received for power purchases and associated wholesale sales, as well as by greater margins on increased energy sales for the year.

 INVESTING ACTIVITIES consist primarily of improvements to PGE's distribution, transmission, and generation facilities, as well as continued energy efficiency program expenditures.
-Capital expenditures of \$60 million through June 30, 1999 were primarily for the expansion and improvement of PGE's distribution system to support both new and existing customers within PGE's service territory.
-In early August, PGE exercised its option to purchase the six combustion turbine generators at the Beaver generating plant, previously operated under terms of a 25-year lease, for \$37.3 million.
+Capital expenditures of \$133 million through September 30, 1999 were primarily for the expansion and improvement of PGE's distribution system to support both new and existing customers within